-We’re both big fans and followers of her site and social media platforms which reach about 40 million people.
+We’re both big fans of her site and social media platforms, which reach about 40 million people.
 It empowers women and family, and is a wonderful resource for all.

 I’d say that prior to Lysa’s June 13, 2017 article, Rejection, Heartache, and a Faithful God, she, her life and marriage were the standards by which millions of people measured their own.
 She was a light on the hill for what a true, bible-based marriage, Christian wife, and ministry could look like.